becodeorg/free2code/0.GENERAL/Background.md

 Fast forward to 2021: modern web browsers can display not only text and links, but also images, videos, and run full-fledged applications!

-Therefore, anyone can now not only consume but also create new content: the internet has become the main platform for most of our professional but also private lifes.
+Therefore, anyone can now not only consume but also create new content: the internet has become the main platform for most of our professional but also private lives.
 Communicating with friends and families, collaborating with colleagues, managing your bank account or planning your holidays...
 Everything is now happening online, thanks to the Internet !

 ## The difference between the internet and the Web